I'm doing a pumpkin report for school, and I need to include how many seeds in an average pumpkin. Can you help me? (Ben H.)

 Do you have to do anything between planting and picking?

 Yes.
-Before the plants vine out and cover the ground, we pull a cultivator behind a tractor to dig up the weeds.
-Some years we have hauled water to the field when there hasn't been enough rain.
+We have to fight off the weeds.
+And some years we have hauled water to the field when there hasn't been enough rain.

 When are the pumpkins picked?